OyamingO/FASDD/README.md

 <img src="assets/workflow.png?raw=true" width="88%" />

 ## Installation
+No custom code was developed for this work.
+However, to replicate the technical validation results, the Swin Transformer source code is available at: https://github.com/SwinTransformer/Swin-Transformer-Object-Detection.
+The following steps can be referred to for configuring the operating environment of the Swin Transformer model.

 Step 1.
 Create a conda environment and activate it. conda create --name openmmlab python=3.8 -y conda activate openmmlab